Pârvu Cantacuzino: Origins and rise

+Fluctuating Phanariote alliances

-Pârvu was at the time married to Maria, daughter of a Moldavian boyar, Andronic Palade.
+At the height of the war, in July 1737, Pârvu donated pastures on his estate at Zamura to be used perpetually by Sinaia Monastery.
+He soon after married for a first time—to Maria, daughter of a Moldavian boyar, Andronic Palade.
 The wedding took place on October 28, 1739, in the church outside Curtea Veche, with Prince Mavrocordatos appearing as Pârvu's godfather.
 Maria died shortly after, in or before 1741.
-The widower was again active in high politics with the death of Prince Grigore II Ghica in August 1752, when he openly protested against Phanariote abuses as embodied by the deceased.
+The widower was favored during Mavrocordatos' fourth reign, in 1744–1748, when, alongside the Phanariote Ștefanachi Cremidi and a number of local boyars, he began a lucrative activity in collecting the tax on sheep.
+All of them were persecuted for this activity after 1748, when Grigore II Ghica was sent in as the new Prince; Pârvu was reportedly preparing a letter of protest to be read by Sultan Mahmud I, just as Ghica suddenly died in August 1752.
 Matei Ghica took the throne before the end of the year, forcing Pârvu and Mihai into exile to Moldavia for almost a year.
 By 1759, Pârvu had married Elena (or Eleni) Hrisoscoleu, making him in-laws with Serdar Canache.

-Moving from Moldavia to Wallachia in 1753, Prince Constantin Racoviță took the Cantacuzino brothers with him to Bucharest, and reinstated Pârvu as a Paharnic in 1753, and advancing Mihai (married into the Văcărescu family) as his trusted treasurer, or Vistier.
+Moving from Moldavia to Wallachia in 1753, Prince Constantin Racoviță took the Cantacuzino brothers with him to Bucharest.
+He reinstated Pârvu as a Paharnic in 1753, also advancing Mihai (married into the Văcărescu family) as his trusted treasurer, or Vistier.
 By 1761, with Mavrocordatos again on the throne, Pârvu was serving as the highest-ranking Logothete.
-In October of that year, he and his relative, the Medelnicer Toma Cantacuzino, exchanged property in Bucharest, making Pârvu owner of the "parental homes" in Șerban-Vodă mahala—located outside Lipscani, and named after their ancestor, the Prince.
-This acquisition included the Șerban's wooden chapel, which Pârvu rebuilt out of brick, and which went as dowry to his daughter Maria.
+In October of that year, he and his relative, the Medelnicer Toma Cantacuzino, exchanged property in Bucharest, making Pârvu owner of the "parental homes" in Șerban-Vodă mahala—located outside Lipscani, and named after their shared ancestor, the Prince Șerban.
+This acquisition included Șerban's wooden chapel, which Pârvu rebuilt out of brick, and which went as dowry to his daughter Maria.
 Mihai Cantacuzino was also an amateur historian, and there is indication that Pârvu also authored at least one work in the field.
 Scholars have deduced the existence of Istoria Țării Românești ("History of Wallachia") as a manuscript dating back to 1763, and have attributed it to Pârvu.